Uttar Pradesh: Seven convicted for murder of Bahujan Samaj Party MLA Raju Pal in 2005

 Pal had lost the seat to Atiq Ahmed in 2002.
 After Atiq vacated the seat in 2004, upon being elected to the Lok Sabha, Pal won it against his brother Ashraf in a bye-poll.

-On April 15, Atiq and Ashraf Ahmed were shot dead in presence of police officials as they were being taken for a medical check up to a hospital in Prayagraj.
+On April 15, Atiq and Ashraf Ahmed were shot dead in the presence of police officials as they were being taken for a medical check up to a hospital in Prayagraj.
 The proceedings against them in the case of Pal’s murder were subsequently abated.

 The Ahmed brothers were in custody in connection with the murder of lawyer Umesh Pal, who was a witness in the 2005 Raju Pal murder case.
 Umesh Pal was shot dead in Prayagraj on February 24.
 Days later, the Uttar Pradesh Police booked Ahmed, his wife Sahista Parveen, two of their sons and Ashraf, among others, for Umesh Pal’s murder.